Customs requirements, duties and VAT you must pay to export goods to a 'third country' outside the EU.

 If you need to move goods through several countries, you may be able to use the Transports Internationaux Routiers (TIR) procedure to allow your goods to pass through borders with minimal customs intervention.

 All traders moving goods across the EU under the TIR procedure must also submit an electronic customs declaration using the New Computerised Transit System (NCTS).
+Under the Union Customs Code the NCTS is being re-named to Electronic Transport System (ETS).

 The ATA carnet will simplify their export and temporary import into the third country destination.
 This type of carnet is valid in most major countries and will enable deferment of up to a year of import duties and that might otherwise have applied.
-See the guide on ATA and CPD carnets.

 Declarations for exports by post